What is male breast cancer?

 All factors of male breast cancer play a role in your treatment.
 This includes size, location, type, grade, and stage.
 The size of the mass doesn’t change the outlook, but it can affect treatment options.
 Other aspects include your age, general health, and personal lifestyle choices.
 Talk to your doctor in detail about the risks and side effects of each treatment.

 Treatment can include one or more of the following:

 - Surgery: A mastectomy is the most common surgery for male breast cancer.
 It removes all or part of the breast tissue, nipple, areola, and surrounding lymph nodes.
 Surgery occurs in the hospital (inpatient) and requires anesthesia.

 - Chemotherapy: This treatment form is powerful and affects your whole body.
-The medicine is meant to kill all fast-growing cells, which include cancer cells and normal cells.
-This is why people who undergo chemotherapy often lose their hair.
+The medicine is meant to kill all fast-growing cells, which include cancer cells—and normal cells.
+Hair is fast growing and that’s why people who receive chemotherapy often lose their hair.
 You can get chemotherapy in pill or intravenous (IV) form, or both.
-Your doctor might prescribe other medicines to treat side effects.
+Your doctor may prescribe other medicines to treat side effects.

 - Hormonal therapy: This is an option if your cancer cells test positive for estrogen and/or progesterone receptors.
 It can help prevent cancer cells from growing and spreading.

 - Targeted therapy: Certain forms of chemotherapy target cell defects.
 Herceptin medicine is a type that treats HER2-positive cancer cells.
 It “marks” and kills just the cancer cells and not normal cells.
 It helps prevent cancer cells from growing and spreading.
 Targeted therapy often has fewer side effects.

 The process to diagnose and treat cancer can be long and frustrating.
 Most treatments are invasive and cause side effects.
 Medicine(s) help counter these, but effects can be long lasting.
 You likely will need to make changes to your lifestyle.